SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 ...in this case:

 `{51.5115, -0.116, "StrandCampus", 600}`

-A class function `distanceTo` that will take another Item, and return the distance to it in metres.
-To compute this distance, use the [Haversine Formula](http://andrew.hedges.name/experiments/haversine/), which can be implemented using the following pseudo-code:
+A class function `distanceTo` takes another Item, and returns the distance to it in metres.
+To compute this distance the [Haversine Formula](http://andrew.hedges.name/experiments/haversine/) is used, implemented using the following pseudo-code:

 `dlon = lon2 - lon1`
 `dlat = lat2 - lat1`